leweng03/League-of-Legends-Early-Game-Analysis/README.md

 <iframe src="assets/LCK_tower_fig.html" width=600 height=450 frameBorder=0></iframe>

 From the table, the distribution looks different.
 In the permutation test, we get a p-value of 0, which means that we can reject the null hypothesis that they come from the distribution.
-The towermissing is NMAR in relation to league.
+The towermissing column is NMAR in relation to the league column.

 <iframe src="assets/side_vs_towermissing.html" width=600 height=450 frameBorder=0></iframe>